For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 facebook-image-for-top-video-platforms-1

 Facebook is the most popular social media site on the planet.
 With over 2 billion active users, it is not slowing down.
-When you think of video platforms, Facebook is not one of them, but it has recently been making steps in changing this fact.
-It is defiantly behind when it comes to the likes of Vimeo and YouTube especially in the metrics department.
-However, it has been busy adding new features that makes the platform hard to ignore.
+When you think of video platforms, Facebook is not one of them, but it has recently been making steps to change this fact.
+It is definitely behind when it comes to the likes of Vimeo and YouTube, especially in the metrics department.
+However, it has been busy adding new features that make the platform hard to ignore.

 Facebook features: